2002 Mnet Music Video Festival

 The 2002 Mnet Music Video Festival (MMF) took place on November 29, 2002 at the Little Angels Arts Center in Seoul, South Korea.
-The ceremony was hosted by comedian Shin Dong-yup and actress Kim Jung-eun.
 The show's most awarded artist was BoA who won two out of her three nominations.

 Background

 The award-giving body continued to use the name "M.net Korean Music Festival" (MKMF) for the fourth consecutive year.
 It was also the fourth time for the event took place at the Little Angels Arts Center, Seoul, South Korea.
 The Grand Prize (Daesang) are the Best Popular Music Video Award and Music Video of the Year.
-Comedian Shin Dong-yup hosted the show with actress Kim Jung-eun.
+Shin Dong-yup replaced him host Cha Tae-hyun.

 The theme for the year's event was "Be the Reds!" which was popularized during the 2002 FIFA World Cup.
 Child actor Yoo Seung-ho presented an award while Japanese rock singer Hyde was the first Japanese to perform on the ceremony.